devmdrd/ecart/README.md

-# eCart
+# ecart

 ## 🚀 Live Demo
 🔗 [eCart Live](https://ecart.in.net/)

 ## 📌 Overview
-**eCart** is a modern and user-friendly e-commerce application designed to streamline online shopping.
+**ecart** is a modern and user-friendly e-commerce application designed to streamline online shopping.
 It provides a seamless shopping experience with features like product browsing, cart management, and secure checkout.

 ## ✨ Features
 - ✅ User authentication and authorization